Sunday, November 24, 2024

 One analogue to the comet is the Covid pandemic, but mostly it's climate distortion.
 Climate distortion is the comet that will destroy civilization and life as we know it on Earth.

 With a Harris presidency we had a chance of a useful approach to the inexorable effects of climate disruption, and prospects for humanity in the farther future.
 For one thing, Kamala Harris as v.p. is the only official I've ever heard speak of the crisis in terms of causes and effects.
+She knows her stuff.
 She had the potential of finally articulating the known dimensions and the tasks ahead.

 For the past 40 years or so, each Republican administration that screwed the economy and weakened government's ability to meet needs of the people was followed by a Democratic administration that spent 4 to 8 years undoing as much of the damage as it could.
 But that's going to be much harder this time, even if the growing electoral college disadvantage (and the Supreme Court) can be overcome.